dshah45/TODO-APP/README.md

 # TODO-APP

-This is the basic Django Application where user can Add any task and Update and Delete the task
+**This is the basic TODO App where one can Add up any task , Update and Delete the task**